Click here for the spring term curriculum

-Nursery children are taught by Mrs Wanat and are supported in their learning by Miss Angela and Miss Shanice.
+Nursery children are taught by Miss Hayes and are supported in their learning by Miss Sam and Miss Angela.

 We strongly believe that every child is a unique individual needing sensitive and appropriate support to develop and reach their optimal learning potential.
 We recognise the value of personal and emotional development, early years social skills as well as independence and confidence as vital aspects to a holistic approach to Early Years Foundation Stage education.